 Freight revenues include both revenue for transportation services and fuel surcharges.
-BNSF's fuel surcharge program is intended to recover its incremental fuel costs when fuel prices exceed a threshold fuel price.
+Where BNSF's fuel surcharge program is applied, it is intended to recover BNSF's incremental fuel costs when fuel prices exceed a threshold fuel price.
 Fuel surcharges are calculated differently depending on the type of commodity transported.
 BNSF has two standard fuel surcharge programs - Percent of Revenue and Mileage-Based.
 In addition, in certain commodities, fuel surcharge is calculated using a fuel price from a time period that can be up to 60 days earlier.
-In a period of volatile fuel prices or changing customer business mix, changes in fuel expense and fuel surcharge may significantly differ.
+In a period of volatile fuel prices or changing customer business mix, changes in fuel expense and fuel surcharge may differ significantly.